KClarkDev/regex-gist/gist-template.md

 # Validating Phone Number Inputs with Regex Expressions in Survey123

 When creating survey forms, it is often good practice to apply validation rules to ensure the input matches the format required for the final report output.
 By enforcing formatting rules right at the input stage, you can streamline the QAQC process and reduce user input errors that can cause headaches down the road.
-The following gist describes how a regex expression can be formatted and then applied to a Survey123 form in Survey123 Connect.
+The following gist describes how a regex expression can be formatted and then applied to a Survey123 form using Survey123 Connect.

 ## Summary